Florida State University: Faculty

 Florida State University currently employs 2,727 faculty members and over 3,920 staff.
 Florida State is represented by faculty serving in a number of renowned Academies, Voluntary Associations and Societies.
 Florida State was home to the first ETA10-G/8 supercomputer.
 Professor E. Imre Friedmann and researcher Roseli Friedmann demonstrated primitive life could survive in rocks, establishing the potential for life on other planets.
 Robert A. Holton, a professor of chemistry at Florida State, developed the first total synthesis of the anti-cancer drug paclitaxel, which had previously been obtainable only from the bark of the Pacific yew tree.
 Holton patented an improved process with an 80% yield.
 Florida State University earned more than $351 million in royalties through its patent on Taxol.
 Holton was later elected to the National Academy of Inventors.

 People

 As of August 2023, Florida State University has over 400,000 alumni located in all fifty states and in many countries.
 Approximately thirty percent are under the age of thirty-five.
-Notable Florida State alumni include NASA astronauts, U.S. Senators and Representatives, state governors, Rhodes Scholars, scientists, medical doctors, inventors, philanthropists, musicians, athletes, artists, accountants, military members, activists, first responders and many others.